Skip to contents

 Prioritization with patches

-To ensure that whole seamount areas area included in the solution, we need to use the patchwise package to do some pre-processing of the data we use.
+Seamounts are known to be hotspots of biodiversity, so we might want to include only whole seamounts in the prioritization result, rather than parts of several seamounts.
+To ensure that whole seamount areas area included, we need to use the patchwise package to do some pre-processing of the data we use.
 The prioritization result is similar to that above, but whole seamount patches equal to at least 20% of the total seamount area are included.

 # Separate seamount data - we want to protect entire patches